 The gardens were formed in 1955 when Francis John Ahier left a bequest to the Horticultural Department and specified in his will that he wished the land to remain in horticulture and not become a building site.
 During 2008 when the Society celebrated its 175th anniversary, the idea of setting up allotments was mooted.

 Following a meeting held on 2 July 2008, a waiting list to gauge interest was started and after much planning, the Committee decided to go ahead and the site was ready for use by the end of June 2009.
 Everyone was enthusiastic and started planting and sowing straight away and by October were picking their own produce.
 The then Lieutenant-Governor Sir Andrew & Lady Ridgway officially opened and named the gardens on 5 September 2009.

-To enter the competition or if you have any queries, please contact the Horticultural Secretary Rachelle on 860648 or
+For further information, please contact Horticultural Secretary Rachelle on 860648 or firstname.lastname@example.org

 All our allotments are currently allocated, but we do have a waiting list open and if you would like to place your name on the list, please contact the Horticultural Secretary Rachelle on 860648 or email@example.com